Identifying Systems with Symmetries using Equivariant Autoregressive Reservoir Computers: Introduction

 To demonstrate the practical application of the proposed theory, we present a prototype algorithm for the computation of equivariant autoregressive reservoir computers, rooted in the methodologies expounded upon in Section \ref{sec:structured-approximation}.
 This is further brought to life in Section \ref{sec:algorithm}, where we outline the algorithm's architecture and functionality.

-Finally, in Section \ref{sec:experiments}, we present two computational experiments.
+In Section \ref{sec:experiments}, we present two computational experiments.
 The first experiment is focused on the identification of a Hamiltonian system that is characterized by its inherent symmetries.
 The second experiment applies the symmetry-preserving system identification methods discussed in our study to the realm of finance.
 Here, we simulate the {\em "representation ranking"} of five financial institutions within a given market or portfolio.
 Inspired by dynamic ecological models for competitive species, this approach assigns a score ranging from $0$ to $1$ to each institution.

-The representation ranking measures each institution's market participation compared to its peers, providing a nuanced view of its financial influence and dominance.
-Furthermore, this methodology offers potential applications in assessing financial stability, as it captures the dynamic balance similar to that observed in natural systems.
-Through this, the representation ranking not only reveals the competitive dynamics of each institution but also hints at their broader implications for market stability, reflecting their varying positions over time.
+Finally, section \ref{sec:experiments} presents a comparative analysis of error metrics, focusing on the root mean squared error (RMSE) and the difference in equivariant measure (\(\Delta_{EM}\)) between the EARC and a next-generation Reservoir Computer (NGRC).
+The results, summarized in Table \ref{tb:errors}, highlight a clear and consistent advantage of the EARC method across all error metrics.
+These findings underscore a significant improvement on the structured identification precision of the EARC method over the NGRC method.